idevyogi/ctf-journey/1 (PYRAT CTF) Readme.md

 name 'hello' is not defined

-# step 4 as i know defined error is given in programming python so i try their code
+# Step 4 as i know defined error is given in programming python so i try their code
 print(1+1)
 2
 it works so now i will give input of python to retrieve information